-2.3.4 State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 must meet requirements of the Codes SEPP and the design criteria contained in the supporting Low Rise Medium Density Design Guide to be complying development.
+2.3.4 State Environmental Planning Policy (Exempt and Complying Development Codes) 2008

 The Low Rise Medium Density Housing Code State Environmental Planning Policy (Exempt and Complying Development Codes 2008 (Codes SEPP) allows for certain types of development to be assessed by a private certifier, rather than the development application process.
 This largely applies to detached or abutting dwellings that meet specific design criteria, such as setbacks, floor space and height.